itthinx/affiliates/readme.txt

 You can store any information you need along with referrals.

-= How ugly are affiliate links? =

-Not very and there are several options including pretty permalinks.

-Automatic affiliate id removal : the affiliate id is removed from your site's URL after the visitors land on your site.

-= Is it possible to have permalinks that include affiliate data? =
+= Is it possible to create affiliate links to any page on my site? =

 Yes.